 (Back to the list of topics)

 Americans generally embrace new technologies enthusiastically; it's cool just because it's new.
 By contrast, Germans are somewhat more reluctant and don't try out new stuff without given a good reason to do so.
-Sometimes new technology is even made fun of: in the early years, if a German saw someone with a cellular phone, they often assumed that that person probably had a need to appear important.
+Sometimes new technology is even made fun of: in the early years, if a German saw someone with a cellular phone, they would often assume that the person felt a need to appear important.
 If a cellular phone or beeper goes off in a cinema, concert or restaurant, Germans could get pretty angry.
 (All this has changed in the last couple of years however; now everybody has a cell phone.
 But the same mechanism is still in effect, for instance with respect to Bluetooth headsets.)
 While every kitchen, office and cafeteria in the US is equipped with a microwave oven, people in Germany are still debating whether microwaved foods are good for you and whether microwaves may have detrimental effects on people with pacemakers.
 Already in the 1990s almost everyone in the US had a computer at home; many Germans didn't see the need until much more recently.
-New (and not so new) technologies are usually a lot more expensive in Germany than in the US, average income in Germany is lower, and Germans tend to stick to their money more.
+New (and not so new) technologies are usually more expensive in Germany than in the US, average income in Germany is lower, and Germans tend to stick to their money more.

 This is not the full story however.
-I am constantly amazed by the poor quality and backwardedness of many technologies routinely employed in the US.
+I am constantly amazed by the poor quality and backwardness of many technologies routinely employed in the US.
 Sometimes I think that while Germans tend to tolerate outrageous prices without complaint, Americans tolerate substandard quality.
 Here are some examples, I keep discovering more every day: